mvysny/vok-orm/README.md

 ```

 We just have to make sure that all of the `Beverage`'s fields are pre-initialized, so that the `Beverage` class has a zero-arg constructor.
+If not, Sql2o will throw an exception in runtime, stating that the `Beverage` class has no zero-arg constructor.

 ## Data Loaders